qooxdoo/qooxdoo/documentation/manual/source/pages/development/api_jsdoc_ref.rst

 **Description**

-  Request resources that this class uses to be included in a build.
+  Request resources, like images, that this class uses to be included in a build.

+  You can also use ``*`` as a wildcard character, to request entire resource namespaces: ``@asset(foo/*)`` will request all resources found under the "foo/" namespace.

 **Syntax**